ChristopherPH/crossfire-dockclient-releases/README.md

 ### Portable Mode
 Instead of using the _Crossfire DockWindow Client installer_ to install the client and plugins, the Crossfire DockWindow Client can be started in a portable mode via the `-p` command line parameter, or by running the `portable.bat` batch file.
-Running in portable mode will create and save any client settings to a `Data` sub-directory where the `CrossfireRPG.exe` file exists.
+Running in portable mode will create and save any client settings to a `Data` sub-directory where the `CrossfireRPG.DockClient.exe` file exists.

 Note that the portable directory does not include any plugins by default.
 Plugins can be installed to a portable installation as documented below, and will need to be upgraded (or removed) with each new client version.